frehner/modern-guide-to-packaging-js-library/README.md

 <details>
 <summary><code>exports</code> define the <i>how</i> and <i>what</i> of what can be imported</summary>

-The `exports` field on `package.json`, sometimes called "exportmaps", is an incredibly useful addition, though it does add some complexity.
+The `exports` field on `package.json`, sometimes called "export maps", is an incredibly useful addition, though it does add some complexity.
 The two most important things that it does is:

 1. Defines what can and cannot be imported from your library, and what the name of it is.
 If it's not listed in `exports`, then developers cannot `import`/`require` it.
+In other words, it acts like a public API for users of your library and helps define what is public and what is internal.
 2. Allows you to change which file is imported based on conditions you define, such as "Was the file `import`ed or `require`d?
 Do they want a `development` or `production` version of my library?" etc.

-`exports` acts almost like a public API for users of your library and can be useful and showing what files are internal, and what files are public.

 There are some good docs from the [NodeJS team](https://nodejs.org/api/packages.html#package-entry-points) and the [Webpack team](https://webpack.js.org/guides/package-exports/) on the possibilities here.
 Here is an example that covers some common use-cases: